OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Sitemaps/README.md

 * Override `GetContentItemsToBuildAsync()` to change how you are querying for Content Items

-* Override `BuildUrlAsync()` to include extra metadata from the ContentItem in the urlset
+* Override `BuildUrlAsync()` to include extra metadata from the Content Item in the urlset

 ## CREDITS